TalissaMoura/loans_repayment_prediction/reports/report.md

 We see that the heuristic model is the one that gives the greatest gains above the other models.
 Especially, for the true positives.

-Now, we need to see the losses for each model, this is informed by the false positives, which is the loans repayments that was predicted to happen but it didin't.
+Now, we need to see the losses for each model, this is informed by the false positives, which is the loans repayments that was predicted to happen, but it didn't.
 Let's see the amount of losses table below.

 |models	      |   sum_losses_in_worst_sce	  |  sum_losses_in_real_sce|
 |-------------|-------------------------------|------------------------|